LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Experiments

-Deep learning can learn from EEG data directly instead of using human extracted features \cite{Lawhern_2018}\cite{doi:10.1002/hbm.23730}\cite{9206750}.
-Hence, EEG data with several pre-processing operations are used as the input samples of the neural networks.
+We followed \cite{8918989}, only the subjects whose number of the smaller class trial was larger than 50 was utilized for evaluation.
+However, we didn't balance the data as \cite{8918989} did, so that more data was available to train the network and our proposed method was able to classify unbalanced data.

+For DEAP, the processed data provided by the author was utilized.
 First, the 3 seconds' pre-trial baseline was removed from each trial.
-After that, the data were down-sampled to 128Hz.
-Electrooculogram (EOG) was removed using the method described in \cite{5871728}.
-A band-pass filter was applied to remove the signals which are lower than 4Hz and higher than 45Hz.
-Average reference was conducted on the filtered data to get the final pre-processed data.
-The label for each dimension is a continuous 9-point scale.
-To divide each dimension into high/low classes, we set 5 as the threshold to project the 9 discrete values into low and high classes in each dimension as \cite{5871728}\cite{9141493}.
-In this study, arousal, valence, and liking dimensions are considered since some subjects' dominance dimension has a single class after label projection.
-The reprocessed data will be fed into the deep learning methods directly.
+After that, the data were down-sampled to 128 Hz.
+EOG was removed using the method described in \cite{5871728}.
+A band-pass filter from 4 to 45 Hz was applied.
+Then the average reference was conducted on the filtered data.
+To divide each dimension into high/low classes, 5 was chosen as the threshold to project the continuous 9-point scale into low and high classes in each dimension as \cite{5871728, 9141493}.
+Each trial was further split into 4s shorter non-overlapping segments to train the neural network.

-Besides, if 5 is selected as the threshold of high and low classes for the DEAP dataset, the classes will become unbalanced, which will cause chance level shifting issue for accuracy.
-Adopting the suggestion from \cite{9141493}, we randomly duplicated the sample of the smaller class to make the classes balanced so that the chance level becomes 50\%.